 Covid-19 infections and hospitalizations are again on the rise around the country.
 Going into the new year, we will continue with no changes to the regular fall schedule.
 Our practice group precautions remain in place.

 We look forward to bringing back in-person practice sessions across the community when circumstances permit.

-All these offerings and Zoom links may also be found on our online Google calendar.
+Current offerings and Zoom links are detailed below, and may also be found on our online Google calendar.

 NOTE: Our community classes are solely educational, and focus on mindful and gentle exercise, self-care, stress reduction, and overall wellness.
 The teachers welcome adult participants without regard to age, gender, racial categories, ethnicity, sexual orientation, or economic status.

 Qigong practices as taught in our community sessions are know to be safe.
 However, it is the responsibility of each participant to remain mindful of their body’s capabilities for pain free movement.
 Of course, participants are free to “pass” on any movements that feel risky to their overall sense of wellness.
 If you have any concerns about undertaking exercise (Qigong or other), we recommend consulting with your health care provider.

 Outdoor Qigong practice with social distancing.

 Lots of space; masks are suggested.
 (Noel and/or Tricia)

 Mondays, Tuesday, Thursdays, Fridays 7:00 AM at Isle of Hope Marina

 (Noel and/or Tricia)